bjoern-sellnau/vaccine/README.md

 });
 ```

-The module name/id given to define is the full name, so be careful that no two
+The module name/id given to `define` is the full name, so be careful that no two
 modules use the same name.
-It is best to use a name for you app/library and
+It is best to prefix your module names with the
-have that be the first part of all modules, separated by a slash.
+name of your app or lib, separated by a slash.

 ### Relative require ###